Fysac/wikispaces-counter/README.md

-wikispaces-counter - an online user counter specifically designed for Wikispaces.
+wikispaces-counter
 ===
+An online user counter specifically designed for Wikispaces.